Want to do this holiday Guided?

 Once at Cape Trafalgar, you can pause to enjoy the scenery, explore the area, and relive one of the most iconic naval battles in history.
 Besides its historical interest, it’s a perfect spot to relax by the sea and discover the charming cafés and restaurants of Caños de Meca, set in a wild and authentic environment.

 Following bike lanes, you’ll pedal through the coastal village of El Palmar, famous for its excellent waves, before continuing along a path by the beach to your overnight destination: Conil de la Frontera.
-Conil is a very popular vacation spot among Spaniards, thanks to its amazing beaches, attractive old town, and abundance of excellent restaurants.
+Conil is a popular destination for Spanish holidaymakers, known for its stunning beaches, charming old town, and plentiful excellent restaurants.

 Show Profile